-B. Financial Reports to the Board
+B. Financial Reports to the board

-At each meeting of the board, the finance sub-committee presents an up-to-date financial statement showing receipts and payments summary, actual income and expenditure compared to budget, a bank reconciliation statement and a short progress report on the funding activities currently engaged in by the school.
+At each meeting of the board, the finance sub-committee presents an up-to-date financial statement showing receipts and payments summary, actual income and expenditure compared to budget, a bank reconciliation statement for each bank account and a short progress report on the funding activities currently engaged in by the school.
 Following consideration, the financial report should be formally approved by the board.